 As I mentioned above, the workouts are anywhere from 10-30 minutes and can be completed during nap-time in your living room.
 Make that time for you, mama!

-Are you ready to get started with the Every Mother workout program?
+Ready to get started with Every Mother workouts?

 If you’re feeling inspired (and you’re cleared by your medical provider) to ease back into working out – go you!
-You can score a free month of Every Mother by simply following the directions listed below.
+You can sign up for Every Mother here.

-If you’re not quite ready – go you!
+If you’re not quite ready for a workout plan – go you!
 Kudos to listening to your body.
 Remember, there is no perfect or ideal timeline for recovery.
 In the meantime, support yourself physically and mentally by checking out some self-care resources for motherhood.